Chipmaker Intersil set to pick Renesas over Maxim as acquirer: sources

-Intersil Corp (ISIL.O) may announce a sale to Renesas Electronics Corp 6723.T. as early as next week, choosing the Japanese semiconductor company over U.S. suitor Maxim Integrated Products Inc (MXIM.O), people familiar with the matter said.
+(Reuters) - Intersil Corp ISIL.O may announce a sale to Renesas Electronics Corp 6723.T. as early as next week, choosing the Japanese semiconductor company over U.S. suitor Maxim Integrated Products Inc (MXIM.O), people familiar with the matter said.

 Intersil's talks with Maxim illustrate the competitive nature of the sale process for the Milpitas, California-based company, whose chips are used in industrial, mobile and infrastructure applications.
 Intersil also has a growing automotive and aerospace semiconductor business.